Effectively address student well-being as you prepare for their return to campus this fall

-• Understanding support options
+• Understand support options

-• Referring to additional support
+• Know how to make a peer referral to additional support

 Learn more about this 40-minute, interactive training solution at Kognito.com.